Call Now

 What Are the Causes?

-• Family & Personal History of Kidney Stones - Genetic factors influence how the body processes minerals, making an individual susceptible to kidney stone formation.
+• Family or Personal History of Kidney Stones - Genetics can influence how your body processes minerals, increasing your likelihood of developing stones.

 Small kidney stones usually do not cause symptoms and can be easily expelled through the urine.
 However, larger stones can block the ureter and disrupt urine flow.
 When this occurs, the following symptoms may develop: